julienp/iCloudStatus/README.md

 ## Todo ##

-Pull the JSON parsing out of the view controllers into JPICloudStatus, building proper model objects for the services and issues.

-DetailView for issues, selecting a row in one of the table views should take you to there.
+Selecting a row in one of the table views should take you to a detailview of the event